Battle of Vittsjö

-The Battle of Vittsjö was a battle between Swedish force under the supervision of Gustavus Adolphus and Dano-Norwegian force under Breide Rantzau that took place in 1612; it was more a case of the Swedes fleeing the Danes than a full-scale battle.
+The Battle of Vittsjö was a battle between a Swedish force under Gustavus Adolphus and a Dano-Norwegian force under Breide Rantzau that took place in 1612; it was more a case of the Swedes retreating from the Danes than a full-scale battle.

 Background

-Gustavus Adolphus, who in December 1611 at the age of 17, had ascended the throne of Sweden, was in the winter of 1612 on the rampage in Skåne in retaliation for the Danish ravaging of Småland and Västergötland during the Kalmar War.
+Gustavus Adolphus, who in December 1611, at the age of 17, had ascended the throne of Sweden, was in the winter of 1612 on the rampage in Skåne in retaliation for the Danish ravaging of Småland and Västergötland during the Kalmar War.
 He and his army, which consisted of about 3,000 men, led by Nils Stiernsköld, Herman Wrangel, and others, had burned the city of Vä and 24 parishes within Göinge and Villands district.

 Battle

 On the night of 10–11 February 1612 the king and a small force were in Vittsjö.
 In the morning, the Danes attacked and the king and his entourage fled north past Vittsjö sconce towards Dragsån (now Verumsån or Vieån).
 The bridge over the river was held by Danes so the king was forced to try to cross by riding over the ice.
 The ice broke and the king and his horse fell into the water.
 The king (but not his horse) was rescued by the horsemen Thomas Larsson and Per Banér, who himself got into the water and was rescued by his younger brother Nils Banér.